 Flash Frozen Flight

 As soon as I drag my suitcase to the check-in line, I question my decision to travel.
 Why do I want to be propelled to 35,000 feet in an aluminum tube?
-I’m feeling extreme pressure already and I’m going to enter a pressurized cabin.
-I’ve seen coke cans spring a leak in better conditions.
+I’m feeling extreme pressure already, and I’m going to enter a pressurized cabin.
+I’ve seen a Coke can spring a leak in better conditions.

 Oh God, will my luggage tip the scale like the Biggest Loser who’s binged on Twinkies?
 I cheer it on and smile proudly when it’s under the weight restriction.
 With a tear in my eye, I watch my new hard-shell beauty disappear into the black hole of baggage handling.

-When it does greet me, like a brave solider from battle, it’s scraped, dinged and dirty.
+When it does greet me, like a brave soldier from battle, it’s scraped, dinged, and dirty.
 What airport alternate universe was it shoved through?
 My Samsonite has been raped and pillaged by baggage handler Todd working the 3 to 11 shift.

-I hope Xanax helps me find my Zen, before I have to partially disrobe and go through the highly suspicious Body Scanner.
+I hope Xanax helps me find my Zen before I have to partially disrobe and go through the highly suspicious body scanner.
 Raise your arms over your head and surrender to the highly skilled team of security agents.
-My shoes, belt and dignity are rolling down a conveyor line, while I’m being scanned for a few laughs later at the guard’s lunch hour.
-“Are his boxers sagging or is that him?
+My shoes, belt, and dignity are rolling down a conveyor belt, while I’m being scanned for a few laughs later at the guard’s lunch hour.
+“Are his boxers sagging, or is that him?
 Oh lord, Mary, don’t show me that.
 I haven’t eaten my Fritos yet.”

-About twenty-five percent of all Americans suffer fear of flying.
-If the airlines develop cryo-sleep flights that percentage goes to zero.
-Check my luggage, stick me in my sleep tube and flash freeze me.
+About twenty-five percent of all Americans suffer from fear of flying.
+If the airlines develop cryo-sleep flights, that percentage goes to zero.
+Check my luggage, stick me in my sleep tube, and flash freeze me.
 Roll me onto the conveyor belt with my Samsonite and cut out all the screening lines.

 I don’t need to be bothered with the in-flight snack.
-There’s no reason to have the tray table stop my breathing as it cuts into my diaphragm, just to be handed a thimble of Coke and a sample of Barbie-sized pretzels.
+There’s no reason to have the tray table stop my breathing as it cuts into my diaphragm.
+Keep your thimble of Coke and the sample of Barbie-sized pretzels.

 The future of air travel has to be frozen suspension.
-It solves security issues, and reduces flight crews.
-Also, it stops me praying my colon isn’t sucked out over the Atlantic while I try to straddle the stainless steel, vibrating salad bowl in the lavatory.
+It solves security issues and reduces flight crews.
+Also, it stops me from praying my colon isn’t sucked out over the Atlantic while I try to straddle the stainless steel, vibrating salad bowl in the lavatory.

 Share this Post: